Debt Buster Formula

 You always pay more on the smallest ‘debt factor’.
-Always pay the smallest one the most!!
+Always pay the smallest one!

 I will tell you the Canadian math teacher who shared this with me adamantly stated that this was the most cost-efficient way to pay off debt faster.
-Having done hundreds of calculations using every variable he could come up with when it came to debt payments, this method was the superior way of getting rid of the debt fastest.
-Don’t let the fact that you get to do some basic math put you off!
+Having completed hundreds of calculations using every variable he could come up with when it came to debt payments, this method was the quickest and most superior way of getting rid of the debt.
+Don’t let the fact that you need to complete some basic math dissuade you!

 Judge for yourself.
 This is why I’m sharing this idea with you.

-You simply plug in the requested information for any debts you might have and the app will calculate the ‘debt factor’ for each debt.
+You simply plug in the requested information for any debts you may have and the app will calculate the ‘debt factor’ for each debt.

 Do this for any and all of your debts: credit cards, student loans, car loans, home mortgage, etc., and you’ll know right away which debt has the smallest ‘debt factor’ number.
-You’ll know where to focus your attention and make those extra payments towards that debt.
+You’ll know where to focus your attention so you can make those extra payments toward that debt.

-You’ll want to repeat this every month when your new statements come – update your balance owed and the minimum payment numbers and the app recalculates the ‘debt factor’ for each of your debts.
+You’ll want to repeat this every month when your new statements come – update your balance owed and the minimum payment numbers, then the app recalculates the ‘debt factor’ for each of your debts.

 If you happen to do a zero-interest balance transfer from one account to another, be sure to update the app when the statements come.
 That zero-balance transfer could have a big impact on the ‘debt factor’ number for those accounts affected by the transfer.

-Don’t forget, when you get the smallest ‘debt factor’ debt paid off, you’ll now focus your efforts and funds on the debt with the new smallest ‘debt factor’.
+Don’t forget, when you get the smallest ‘debt factor’ debt paid off, you’ll then focus your efforts and funds on the debt with the new smallest ‘debt factor’.

-This process will continue to keep you moving toward the ultimate goal of no debt.
+This process will continue to propel you toward the ultimate goal of no debt.

-Congratulations for taking the next step towards your goal of reducing and eliminating your debt!
+Congratulations for taking the next step toward your goal of reducing and eliminating your debt!